Commentary on Aluminum Cycle Carriers

 Section I — Background:

-The cycle carriers advertised as aircraft grade aluminum actually use traditional carbon steel for the receiver tube (the main structural 2″ member: square tubing that runs into the hitch receiver).
+The cycle carriers advertised as aircraft grade aluminum actually use traditional plain carbon steel for the receiver tube (the main structural 2″ member: square tubing that runs into the hitch receiver).

 Section II — Engineering, Materials & Comments: